top of page

 • What process do you use to get the hair to lock?

-Well this depends on a couple of things - some hair types dread easier than other and the amount of time you spend on maintenance can influence the time they take to mature also.
-Here is an idea of what you may experience: On day 1, you might find some of your dreads feel quite stiff and not very solid.
+Well this depends on a couple of things - some hair types lock easier than other and the amount of time you spend on maintenance can influence the time they take to mature also.
+Here is an idea of what you may experience: On day 1, you might find some of your locs feel quite stiff and not very solid.
 Perhaps some are standing straight up, particularly if your hair is shorter, but over the coming days and weeks these little guys will start to settle down.
-Between weeks 1-4, it may seem like they are starting to loosen and you'll have lots of loose hair coming away from the dreads.
-Don't panic, this is totally normal as dreads tend to tighten and mature from the inside out.
+Between weeks 1-4, it may seem like they are starting to loosen and you'll have lots of loose hair coming away from the locs.
+Don't panic, this is totally normal as locs tend to tighten and mature from the inside out.
 Keep them on track by palm rolling.
 By weeks 6 - 8 you should notice them really start to tighten and mature.
 You may notice them shrink a little more and perhaps get a little lumpy and bumpy as some mature faster than others.
-Your dreads are basically going through puberty but hang in there, they are well on their way to adulthood!
-This is the time when I usually like to see you back for a maintenace appointment to tidy everything up and make sure you're on track to happy healthy dreads.
+Your locs are basically going through puberty, but hang in there, they are well on their way to adulthood!
+This is the time when I usually like to see you back for a maintenance appointment to tidy everything up and make sure you're on track to happy healthy locs.
 At the 3 month mark they are becoming smoother and tighter by the day.
 Be sure to keep them clean with a residue-free dreadlock shampoo as this will also help encourage the new growth to lock up.
 During months 6-12, they should be well over shrinking and you're on your way to getting some length.
 They should feel tight and smooth and no doubt can hold a lot of water - make sure you squeeze them out after washing and allow them to dry thoroughly.
-By their 1st birthday you should be sporting a hot head of mature dreadlocks - congratulations!
+By their 1st birthday you should be sporting a hot head of mature locs - congratulations!
 From here on, maintenance only gets easier.
-By now you've developed a routine and know what works and what doesn't for your particular dreads to keep them (and you) happy and healthy.
+By now you've developed a routine and know what works and what doesn't for your particular locs to keep them (and you) happy and healthy.

 • How often should I get my roots maintained?